Add AI agents manually

 • Assign a group owner: Select a group that has at least two members.

-After registering the AI agent, you must add a public key.
+After you register the AI agent, you must add a public key.
 This key is required for the agent to authenticate with Okta.

 1. On the AI agents page, select an AI agent.